 This must be how it works for those traditionalists who give “Revelation” to the children entrusted to their schools.
-The story disses virtue and promotes an idea of salvation right out of a Marxist nightmare, right out of old Teilhard.
-That’s there on the page, the message of the plot, see above, no interpretation required.
-(The interpretation part, and a bold one it is, is that Ruby Turpin represents something broader than a profile of a particular kind of good old girl, represents Mother Church Herself.)
+The story mocks virtue and promotes an idea of salvation right out of a Marxist nightmare, right out of dear Teilhard.
+That’s there on the page, no interpretation required.

-If that isn’t sufficient motivation, how about this: consider how the press (in their great love for tradition) could spin her inclusion in our curriculum, how they could dwell on common and shall we say earthy features of Flannery’s vocabulary.
-How dramatically they would pair it with the ‘racist past’ they’ve manufactured for us.
-Let us hear the coherent case that can be made for O’Connor’s orthodoxy with which we would combat the media spin, this time using all the plot elements as erudition demands.
+If that isn’t sufficient motivation, how about this: consider how the press (in their great love for tradition) could spin her inclusion in our curriculum, how they could dwell on the earthy features of Flannery’s vocabulary, her use of the n- word and the w-t word.
+How effectively they could pair it with the ‘racist past’ they’ve manufactured for us!
+Could we make a coherent case for O’Connor’s orthodoxy with which we would combat the media spin, this time using all the plot elements as erudition demands, rather than generalities?
+Gentlemen?